-If you’re suffering through hot flashes, you may be sweating it (literally!).
-The sudden spike of internal heat and blood flow can wreck your mood; turn your chest, neck, and face tomato-red; and take your heart for a wild ride.
+If you’re sweating it (literally!) and wondering which hormone imbalance causes hot flashes, read on.
+Because that sudden spike of internal heat and blood flow can wreck your mood; turn your chest, neck, and face tomato-red; and take your heart for a wild ride.
 Most episodes average four minutes, but it’s possible to suffer for as long as an hour.
 No matter the length, one thing’s for certain: hot flashes can make it hard to keep your cool.
 Here’s why they occur and a few tips to help.

 The hormone imbalance that causes flashes

 The hormones responsible for hot flashes are estrogen and progesterone.
 When levels dramatically change or swing wildly, it’s harder for your body to regulate its temperature.
 The blood vessels under your skin dilate to release heat, causing a flush of warmth and redness.